 Programmes and study path

 |PROGRAMME||LEVEL||DURATION||CAREER OPTIONS||START DATES|

 |New Zealand Certificate in Mechanical Engineering||3||Full-time for 1 year||Apprentice mechanical engineer, Apprentice welding, fabricator||February or July|

 Māori and Pacific scholarships

-If you are Māori or Pacific, aged 18 to 40, and you want to train as a mechanical engineer,you could get your fees free with the Māori and Pacific Trades Training scholarships.
-This will cover your tuition fees for selected pre-trade programmes including Unitec's New Zealand Certificate in Mechanical Engineering.
-You will need to cover any additional course costs.
+If you are Māori or Pacific, aged 16 to 40, and you're interested in pre-trades training in mechanical engineering, you could get your fees free with the Māori and Pacific Trades Training scholarships.
+This covers your full tuition fees for selected trades programmes including the New Zealand Certificate in Mechanical Engineering.

 We’re a member of the Heavy Engineering Research Association of New Zealand (HERA), the industry organisation for metal industries like welding.
 There are many industry experts on our advisory committee too.
 They make sure that what you learn is exactly what you’ll need for your career.